luojin-zwmr/PDIN/README.md

 # PDIN
-This is the code used in the paper "PDIN: A Progressive image rain removal network based on camera imaging principle".
+This is the code used in the paper ___"PDIN: A Progressive image rain removal network based on camera imaging principle"___.
 The paper is under submission.
 If you want to use this code, you need to download the following library files:
 opencv-python
 pytorch